 Always watch and listen to your customers and always adjust.

 Along with your employees, your customers are your greatest source of research and information.

 The importance of the customer experience is nothing new.

 However, in this age of the connected economy, it is at the forefront of discussions, by both business owners and their customers.

 In 1999 (TWENTY YEARS AGO!!!)
 Joseph Pine and James Gilmore wrote The Experience Economy.
 It is still my go-to resource on how the customer thinks and the roles we play during the customer experience.
 It's so worth the read and has been updated since 1999!

-In 2018, why don't you start changing the customer experience standard?
+Starting today, why don't you change the customer experience standard?
 What if your customers not only engaged, but used you as their example when defining "the best customer experience."
 Let me know about your questions and your successes!